X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain05rotation.md

 # Rotations and translations

-In this chapter we will make our triangle spin around (exciting stuff) and because we are using world space coordinates this is very easy to do.
+In this chapter, we will make our triangle spin around (exciting stuff) and because we are using world space coordinates this is very easy to do.

 ## Make me spin